 While we expect to be able to borrow and to issue additional debt and equity securities, we cannot assure you that debt and equity financing will be available to us on favorable terms, or at all.
 For example, as discussed herein, we have filed an application with the SBA to license a wholly-owned subsidiary of ours as an SBIC.
-To the extent that we receive an SBIC license, our SBIC subsidiary will be allowed to issue SBA-guaranteed debentures, subject to the required capitalization of the SBIC subsidiary; however, there can be no assurance that we will be granted an SBIC license or that if an SBIC license is granted it will be granted in a timely manner.
+To the extent that we receive an SBIC license, our SBIC subsidiary will be allowed to issue SBA-guaranteed debentures, subject to the required capitalization of the SBIC subsidiary; however, there can be no assurance that we will be granted an SBIC license.
 In addition, our \$50 million secured revolving credit facility with the Bank of Montreal will mature on December 29, 2009.
 While we will seek to extend this credit facility or enter into a new credit facility with another lender, there can be no assurance that we will successfully do so before our credit facility matures or that we will be able to do so on attractive terms.
 In addition, while we have no present intention to issue shares of preferred stock as a means of leverage; should we issue shares of preferred stock, all of the costs of offering and servicing of the preferred stock, including dividend payments, would be borne entirely by our common stockholders.
 Further, the interests of the preferred stockholders would not necessarily be aligned with the interests of our common stockholders and the rights of holders of preferred shares to receive dividends would be senior to those of the holders of common shares.
 Also, as a business development company, we generally are not permitted to issue equity securities priced below net asset value without stockholder approval.
-If additional funds are not available to us, we could be forced to curtail or cease new investment activities, and our net asset value and share price could decline.
+If additional funds are not available to us, we could be forced to curtail or cease new investment activities, and our net asset value could decline.